Mary Eliza Haweis: Chaucer scholarship and illustrations

 Usually giving her name as Mrs. H. R. Haweis, she first wrote her well-known Chaucer for Children: a Golden Key (1877) which she also illustrated herself, skillfully combining both Haweis' knowledge of art and familiarity with literature.
 Ostensibly, it was intended to function as a historically accurate description of medieval costume and furniture, illustrated with woodcuts and color plates (i.e.detailed chromo-lithograph drawings) whose details were drawn from medieval manuscripts.
 This book introduced British children to Chaucer's works and legacy.
 Highly appreciated by the public, the first edition sold out quickly.
 A reader of the book wrote to a newspaper, ‘[It] Unmistakably presents the best means yet provided of introducing young pupils to the study of our first great poet.’—Scotsman."
 In 1881, Sir John Lubbock also included the book in his list of the "Hundred Best Books" to read.
 Just after Mrs. Haweis' passing, a copy of the book was sent to the Queen, who acknowledged it through her secretary in the following gracious exchange: "I am commanded to say that it gives her Majesty great pleasure to possess the beautifully-bound copy of Chaucer for Children that you have forwarded on behalf of Mrs. Haweis.
 In offering you her sincere sympathy in this your very sad and heavy bereavement, the Queen desires me to say that the book acquires for her, together with the inscription that coveys it, a special interest, owing to the pathetic circumstances under with it comes."

 The depth of Haweis's erudition in Chaucer's Beads (1884) reflects her close reading of Chaucer's text.
-To reveal its hidden messages, she summoned the aid of relevant scholars and manuscripts, pondered the meanings of words and expressions, and sought their origins in other languages.
-As a result of her work as a Chaucerian, Haweis became a unique and highly significant figure.
+To reveal its hidden messages, she summoned the aid of scholars and manuscripts, pondered the meanings of words and expressions, and sought their origins in other languages.
+As a result of her work as a Chaucerian, Haweis became a unique and significant figure.
 Also, she established herself in the male-dominated world of nineteenth-century Chaucer scholars, still perceived as an important influence in keeping Chaucer alive in the public consciousness and readily accessible in the Victorian Era.